wsatchmo/ATB_System_CAGD280/README.md

  Use WASD to approach the lone enemy on the field -- the orange 'Bandit' in front of you.
  When in range, the ATB battle system will begin.

- Using the mouse, select 'Attack' when prompted, then select an enemy to attack.
+ Using your mouse cursor, select 'Attack' when prompted, then select an enemy to attack.

  ## Key features
     - UI that dynamically loads players and enemies into various submenus